cconard96/siemsensors/README.md

-# SIEM Sensors PLugin for GLPI
+# SIEM Sensors Plugin for GLPI
 Example plugin for GLPI's new SIEM module.
 Do not use in production.

 The current examples should be considered WIP until the 10.0.0 release of GLPI.